Initial setup typically takes 20 to 30 minutes from install to live. This guide walks you through every step.

 You can navigate away.
 The job continues in the background.
 New properties you add later are picked up automatically.
 See Photo Analysis for the full detail.

-Open the Property KB tab.
-Here you can review and edit the local knowledge the Concierge draws on for each listing, alongside the PMS-synced field from step 4.
+Still on the Property KB tab, review and edit the local knowledge the Concierge draws on for each listing, alongside the PMS-synced field from step 5.
 Adding a few sentences for your top properties noticeably sharpens answers.

 Troubleshooting setup #